drundridge/mpvscripts/README.md

 <img src="/.readme_assets/screenshot.png?raw=true" />

-The name of the tag applied, requisite watch percentagte, and whitelisted directories are user configurable.
-Supports symlinked files.
-Optionally deletes symlinks in seperately whitelisted directories (for the usecase of making a temporary playlist out of links to catch up).
+The name of the tag applied, requisite watch percentage, and whitelisted directories are user configurable.
+Supports tagging symlinked files.

+Also optionally removes symlinks after the linked episode is fully watched from seperately whitelisted directories, for the usecase of -- if you've configured qBittorrent to drop all new downloads to global "New Episodes" directory as a pseudo-playlist -- removing those playlist entries after completion as well.

 Only supports Linux.
 (Does Windows even support tags anymore?)